PostgreSQL For Loop

 Read: PostgreSQL Order By with Examples

-Let me show you a sample example using the insert command to create a table using for loop:
+Let me show you a sample example using the insert command to create a table using a for loop:

 do $$